What's New

 1. Use Enate to create an application Credential record (a specific 'ClientID & SecretKey' record, which is effectively a username & password).

-2. External to Enate, you must call the Enate oAuth/Token API passing the client id and client secret to obtain a token (specifically a 'Bearer Token').
+2. External to Enate, you must call the Enate oAuth/Token API passing the client id and client secret to obtain a token (specifically a '').

 3. Ensure this Token is included in each API call which is made into the Enate system.